-It’s still sweet and naïve compared to what we’ve come to know as post-truthism and people relating emotionally to particular words and sentences rather than their meaning.
+It’s still sweet and naïve compared to what we’ve come to know as post-truthism and people relating emotionally to words and sentences rather than their meaning.
 Skilled salespersons, speakers, presenters or even politicians may occasionally make emotional appeals to our better instincts but the techniques are the same as those deployed for emotional appeals to our baser instincts.

 Relating to things through emotions is one of the processes Post Modernism set in motion to pave the way for Neoliberalism.

 This is being overlooked in the current media enthusiasm to reimagine Post Modernism.
-One of the following kettles was not designed by Michael Graves.
+One of the three kettles below was not designed by Michael Graves.
 It makes no difference which, as all three were designed to appeal to emotions.
-Character-branded products and designer-branded products are at opposite ends of the snobbometer but they are false opposites.
+Character-branded products and designer-branded products are at opposite ends of the snobbometer but are false opposites.
 They both exist to separate you from your disposable income.
 This is the deceit post-modernism has for the consumer.
 And when exactly did people become “consumers” anyway, defined by how much of what they bought?
 I’m guessing 1975, give or take a year.

 Was it really important for me to relate emotionally to boiling some water?
 Or was it more important I unthinkingly yet emotively purchased an Alessi kettle?
 Somebody’s interests were being looked after but they weren’t mine.
 And yes, in 1991, I bought one.
-I threw it when it boiled dry one day and stupid birdie melted.
+I threw it when it boiled dry one day and the stupid birdie melted.

 If the Neoliberal mantra is “All that exists is good” then it’s safe to assume all that exists is suspect as well as the thinking and mechanisms that put it there.
 Encouraging us to see the world through the false opposites of as Modern/Reason/Nasty and PostModern/Emotion/Good does not lead to a greater understanding of the world because it is not meant to.